10 Parameters To Measure The Success Of Your Agile Efforts

 As per the 9th Annual State of Agile Survey, a compilation of inputs from almost 4,000 people, ‘From 2012 to 2014, the percentage of respondents who had distributed teams practicing agile jumped from 35% to 80%.’

 However, establishing and implementing Agile methodologies is not enough.
-We also need to align and select the best fitting Agile Metrics that help analyze if the Agile process is really helping us gain anything – or if it is just being followed for namesake.
+We also need to align and select the best fitting Agile Metrics that help in analyzing if the Agile process is really helping us gain anything – or if it is just being followed for namesake.

 #1 On-Time Deliverydelivery

-According to the State of Agile survey, 58% of respondents measured agile initiatives based on on-time delivery.
+According to the State of Agile survey, 58% of the respondents said they measured agile initiatives based on on-time delivery.

-On-time delivery means delivering the expected item with the same features on the agreed-upon date while signing the documents.
-Metrics such as Burn down and Burn up charts help determine what is being delivered and if it is on time.
+On-time delivery means the delivery of the expected item having the exact same features on the exact date as agreed upon while signing the documents.
+Metrics such as Burn down and Burn up charts help gain visibility of what is actually being delivered, and if it is on time.

 #2 Product Qualityquality